Failure and Recovery Testing

 Use Case: Validates that VMs can recover and restart on healthy nodes after a node failure.

-!!! warning "Important" Before running failure and recovery tests, you must have the following operators installed and configured on your cluster.
+!!! warning "Important" Before running FAR-based failure and recovery tests, install and configure the required remediation operators for your environment.

 Required Operators